 Cinestill 50D AlternativesImages via Reflx Lab

-Fuji’s famous Pro 400H film stock is designed and emulsified for portraits and landscapes in mind.
-The colors are beautiful, and lean towards blue-green tones.
-The tones are slightly muted and provide a bright airy feel – while recreating skin tones superbly!
-Most portrait films lean towards warmer hues in skin tones, whereas Fuji’s blue-green tint complements a wider spectrum of skin tones with more flattering color reproduction.
-400H is also preferred for its flexible exposure latitude, with colors clear in the highlights and details still kept in shadows.
+Fujifilm’s famous Pro 400H film stock is designed and emulsified with portraits and landscapes in mind.
+The colors are beautiful, leaning towards blue-green tones.
+The tones are slightly muted and provide a bright, airy feel, while recreating skin tones superbly.
+Unlike most portrait film stocks that lean towards warmer skin tones, Fujifilm’s blue-green tint complements a wider spectrum of skin tones with more flattering color reproduction.
+Pro 400H is also preferred for its flexible exposure latitude, maintaining clear colors in highlights, while preserving details in shadows.

 Fuji Pro 400H Cinestill AlternativeImages via @dorianloganmeyer and @itsjobruh